Gersondelacruzdeveloper/myBookOfRecipes/README.md

 *Ensure Message field accepts any value, but requires at least one character to be deemed valid.
 *Ensure Email field only accept values in appropriate email format and cannot leave it in blank.
 *Ensure all input request are met before submitting the form.
-*Ensure users or potential employers received the nice and tidy message after submitting the form.
+*Ensure users received the nice and tidy message after submitting the form.

 <br>
 <br>